Integrating and using experiments

 Experiments are flickering

 If you are using the basic integration, this is expected.
-Please upgrade to the Asynchronous or the Synchronous solution.
+Upgrade to the Asynchronous or the Synchronous solution.

 If you are already using the Asynchronous or the Synchronous solution, there are multiple possibilities:

-Warning: A parser-blocking, cross side script is invoked via document.write
+Warning: A parser-blocking, cross-site script is invoked via document.write

 When you are using the Synchronous solution, you will see a warning in the browser console like this:

-The warning also states that the request MAY be blocked by the browser due to poor network connectivity.
-If this happens, we will automatically switch to the Asynchronous solution and deliver the Experiments asynchronously.
+The warning also states that the request may be blocked by the browser due to poor network connectivity.
+If this happens, we'll automatically switch to the Asynchronous solution and deliver the Experiments asynchronously.

-If you are interested in deploying personalized recommendations via experiments using a predefined ready-to-use block, please refer to our guide which will walk you through the setup step-by-step.
+If you are interested in deploying personalized recommendations via experiments using a predefined ready-to-use block, refer to our guide which will walk you through the setup.